jaredsburrows/gradle-license-plugin/README.md

 Note, if no license information is found in the POM for a project, "No License Found" will be used.
 Those will be listed first.
 Other missing information is provided as default values that can be corrected from other sources.
-Projects are grouped by license name and the licence text is only provided once.
+Projects are grouped by license name and the license text is only provided once.
 Projects with multiple licenses are grouped as if those licenses were a single combined license.

 **JSON (full example):**